top of page

 Employee Engagement and Office Design

-In today’s changing environment, keeping your people happy, motivated, and productive has never been so difficult.
+Keeping your staff happy, motivated, and productive has never been so difficult.
 It’s also never been so important.
-A crucial part of this is staff engagement – how connected staff feel toward their organisation.
+A crucial part of this puzzle is staff engagement – how connected staff feel toward their organisation.

 If your staff aren't committed to your company, they will be unmotivated, less creative, and less hard-working.
-On the other hand, if your staff do feel enthused about your company, they will be always looking for ways to improve performance.
+On the other hand, if your staff feel enthused about your company, they will be always looking for ways to improve.

 There are many ways to boost staff engagement.
 However, one often overlooked aspect is office design.
 As the place where your staff spend most or all of their working lives, your office has a huge impact on how engaged your people are.

-Employee engagement is the level to which your people are intellectually and emotionally invested in your company’s success.
-Engaged staff are committed and enthusiastic about their work, because they appreciate the importance of what they do.
+Employee engagement is the emotional commitment and involvement an employee has towards their organisation and its goals.
+Engaged staff are committed and enthusiastic about their work.
 They are always looking for ways to improve their individual and company performance.
 Engaged staff will go above and beyond to do so.

-At an individual level, engaged staff are far more effective.
+Unsurprisingly, engaged staff are far more effective.
 According to research by the Harvard Business Review, an engaged employee is 45% more productive than a satisfied worker.
-An inspired employee — one who has a profound personal connection to their work and/or their company ― is more than twice as productive as a satisfied worker.
+An inspired employee is more than twice as productive as a satisfied worker.

 However, many companies are missing out on most, if not all, of the benefits of a highly engaged workforce.
 Studies have reported that as much as 87% of the world's workforce is not engaged.
-In the UK, this is even worse: 9% of UK workers surveyed for Gallup’s ‘State of the global workforce’ report felt enthused by their work and workplace in 2022.
+In the UK, this is even worse: just 9% of UK workers surveyed for Gallup’s ‘State of the Global Workforce’ report felt enthused by their work and workplace in 2022.

 According to Wellable, disengaged employees are lower-performing than their engaged peers on multiple levels.
 They have an 18% lower productivity rate and 15% lower profitability rate.
 They also have a higher absenteeism rate, with a 37% increased likelihood of taking time off work.
 Overall, It is estimated that disengaged employees are costing the UK economy £340 billion every year – over 15% of the UK’s GDP!

-To bring your office in line with your brand, you need an office design that embodies your brand.
-This includes everything from the location and the layout to the chair upholstery.
-Many famous brands, such as Google and Meta, are famous for this, and they do it for good reason.
 When your office is on brand, your people will be working in an office that brings your brand and culture to life.
+They will be immersed in your company culture, rather than working in a bland featureless space.
 As a result, they will work in a way far more aligned with your company, and their results will reflect that.
+To learn more, read How to Create an Office Design Tailored to Your Culture.

 Incorporate Biophilia

-Biophilic design is a design concept that advocates the use of natural materials throughout the workplace.
+Biophilic design is the use of natural materials throughout the workplace.
 This includes everything from office plants to fresh air and natural light.
 Staff working in biophilic offices reported a 15% increase in wellbeing, are 6% more productive, and 15% more creative.

 The easiest way to add biophilic design to your workplace is through office plants and living walls.
 They are relaxing from a colour psychology perspective and they increase the oxygen content in the air.
-Other ways to add incorporate biophilic design include maximising the use of natural materials, such as wooden flooring.
 A biophilic design will make your office a more relaxing and enjoyable place to work, which will in turn increase your staff engagement.

-The physical and mental wellbeing of your people should be a top priority.
+The physical and mental wellbeing of your people is an essential part of their performance.
 If your office does not optimise the wellbeing of your people, they will be working in a frustrating and dulling environment.
-This will reduce both their ability and their inclination to perform at their best.
 On the other hand, a space that promotes both physical and mental health will maximise the connection between your people and your company.

 There are 9 key steps you can take to improve wellbeing in your office design.
-Some, such as natural light, biophilia, and ergonomic furniture, maximise the physical and mental health of your staff.
-Others, such as customisability will improve the wellbeing and engagement of your staff by providing them with a workspace that matches the way they work.
-To learn about all 9 ways to improve workplace wellbeing with office design, read the full article.
+Some, such as ergonomic furniture, maximise the physical health of your staff.
+Others, such as customisability, will improve the engagement of your staff by providing them with a workspace that matches the way they work.
+To learn about how to improve workplace wellbeing with office design, read this article.

 Improving Staff Engagement in Your Office